VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/index.md

 JSD Candidate at the <a class="a1" href="https://law.illinois.edu/faculty-research/meet-our-jsd-candidates/" target="_blank"> University of Illinois at Urbana-Champaign.</a>
 <br>
 <br>
-Research Fellow at the University of Roma Tre - href="https://southeugooglechair.com/" target="_blank">  South EU Google Data Governance Chair Project.</a>
+Research Fellow at the University of Roma Tre -  <a class="a1" href="https://southeugooglechair.com/" target="_blank">  South EU Google Data Governance Chair Project.</a>
 <br>

 <br>